ruigil/rui.gil.art/src/pages/about.md

 ---
 layout: layouts/page.ts
-title: Connect
+title: About
-url: /connect/
+url: /about/
 menu:
   visible: true
-  order: 3
+  order: 4
 ---

-connect
+About me...